-- High quality, systematic Phonics is taught daily in Early Years and Key Stage 1 following the Letter & Sounds programme and Bug Club Phonics Teaching Resources.
+- High quality, systematic Phonics is taught daily in Early Years and Key Stage 1 following the Little Wandle systematic synthetic phonics programme.

 - Phonics and reading lessons encourage children to sight read, segment and blend, and spell.

-- Reading ages and phonetic knowledge are assessed on entry and accurately matched to Bug Club Reading Books.
+- Reading ages and phonetic knowledge are assessed on entry and accurately matched to decodable reading books.
 The sequence of reading books shows a cumulative progression in phonics knowledge that is closely matched to the school’s phonics programme.

 - Phonics teaching, strategies and interventions carry on into Key Stage 2.

 - Age appropriate catch up phonics reading books are provided for Key Stage 2 children still working within the phonics phases.